 One of the most common causes of allergies, dust mites present a big irritant for many.
 If you’re seeking relief there are a number of options available and some include natural remedies that can treat surfaces like your bed and fabric.
 However, there’s still the problem of lingering airborne particles they produce.

 Do air purifiers help with dust mites?
 I have some great news, and I’ll explain more in detail below.

 Understanding dust mites and the allergens they produce

-Measuring only about 1/4 to 1/3 of a millimeter, they’re far too small to see with only your eyes and no magnifying glass or microscope.
-Resembling translucent or almost white bugs, the mites have 8 legs are similar to spiders are classed not as insects but as arthropods.
+Measuring only about 1/4 to 1/3 of a millimeter, they’re far too small to see with only your eyes.
+Mites resemble translucent or almost white bugs.
+As they have 8 legs they’re similar spiders and are classed not as insects but as arthropods.

 Dust mite allergens